luozhaoyu/luozhaoyu.github.io/_posts/2014-09-02-review-of-a-hardware-architecture-for-implementing-protection-rings.md

 ----------
 ### hardware does not implement upward calls and downward returns without software intervention
 #### Problems of called procedures
-- called procedure must have a way of finding a new stack area without calling procedure
+1. called procedure must have a way of finding a new stack area without calling procedure
     * A fixed word of each stack segment
     * Processor provides the stack segment number
-- called procedure must have a way of validating references to arguments to prevent from being tricked into accessing unaccessible argument
+- called procedure must have a way of validating references to arguments to prevent from being tricked into accessing inaccessible argument
     * let the called procedure runs as though in a higher ring
 - called procedure must have a way of knowing it would not return to a ring higher than the calling procedure
     * let the processor leave the ring number in an accessible register

 #### Problem Upward call in returning back
-- calling procedure may specify unaccessible arguments(HARDWARE solution is straightforward)
+1. calling procedure may specify inaccessible arguments(HARDWARE solution is straightforward)
     * require calling procedure specify only accessible arguments(compromises programming generality)
     * dynamically include in the ring of the called procedure(compromises programming generality, expensive)
     * copy arguments to accessible segments(restricts parallel processes)